diogodcarvalho/ml-pic-collision-operators/README.md

   --default-artifact-root file:/path/to/mlruns &
 ```

-If you are using VSCode, you should be able to directly open `http://localhost:8088` in your browser
+If you are using VSCode, you should be able to immediately open `http://localhost:8088` in your browser
-(you can also select a different port value if desired).
+and see the MLFlow UI.

 If you are running the code in a remote machine and not using VSCode, you probably need to do a bit of
 extra work to access MLFlow UI.